Hongshan culture: Religion

 The archaeological site at Niuheliang is a unique ritual complex associated with the Hongshan culture.

 Excavators have discovered an underground temple complex—which included an altar—and also cairns in Niuheliang.
 The temple was constructed of stone platforms, with painted walls.
 Archaeologists have given it the name "Goddess Temple" (女神庙 (nüshenmiao)) due to the discovery of a clay female head with jade inlaid eyes.
 It was an underground structure, 1m deep.
 Included on its walls are mural paintings.
 Housed inside the Goddess Temple are clay figurines as large as three times the size of real-life humans.
 The exceedingly large figurines are possibly deities, but for a religion not reflective in any other Chinese culture.

 The existence of complex trading networks and monumental architecture (such as pyramids and the Goddess Temple) point to the existence of a "chiefdom" in these prehistoric communities.

 Painted pottery was also discovered within the temple.
 Over 60 nearby tombs have been unearthed, all constructed of stone and covered by stone mounds, frequently including jade artifacts.

-Cairns were discovered atop two nearby two hills, with either round or square stepped tombs, made of piled limestone.
+Cairns were discovered atop two nearby hills, with either round or square stepped tombs, made of piled limestone.
 Entombed inside were sculptures of dragons and tortoises.

 It has been suggested that religious sacrifice might have been performed within the Hongshan culture.